nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Deleting a group

-1. Deleting a group while all groups are being shown from the group page.
+1. Deleting a group while all groups are being shown from the Group Page.
 At least 1 group exists in the list.

     1. Test case: `delete group 1`<br>
        Expected: First group is deleted from the list.
 Details of the deleted group shown in the log box.